flexiblepackage/TestFramework/README.md

 Including selenium for webs, appium for iOS and Android, and serial port API to filter embedded system debug logs.

 ## How do I use it
-- for mobile tests for example:
+- mobile tests for example:

 Build your script here at Android/App/Template and import it from the RobotExample.

 ![Screenshot 2022-11-13 143445](https://user-images.githubusercontent.com/98958185/201509124-12264a1c-46c9-4cae-9a4c-f5a11e437321.png)
 ![Screenshot 2022-11-13 143310](https://user-images.githubusercontent.com/98958185/201509077-f32ea556-e6fe-4701-9591-888bea58b330.png)

-- for web tests for example:
+- web tests for example:

 ![Screenshot 2022-11-13 143617](https://user-images.githubusercontent.com/98958185/201509185-e6a0a872-68c9-4801-b33d-8d59cbbb542a.png)
 ![Screenshot 2022-11-13 144815](https://user-images.githubusercontent.com/98958185/201509552-62ccebad-1924-4fe8-a13b-769744c3f564.png)